For whatever it's worth: my advice on job hunting in tech

 The point of your resume is to tell your story.
 “I did all these things” isn’t a story.
 Remember STAR (situation, task, action, result).
 You could simplify that to three story beats:

-• Show how that had an impact in the end (result)
+- Show how that changed things in the end (result)

 Use specific, quantitative numbers and measurements wherever possible.